 Wherever possible, apply for low interest government loans first and only apply for high interest private loans if you require additional funds.
 Be aware that some loan programmes may have a limit on the amount of funding that will be provided.

-The UK government introduced a new £10,000 loans scheme for full-time and part-time master’s courses from 2016-17 entry.
+The UK government offers a loans scheme for UK and EU students to fund full-time and part-time master’s courses.
 Information about the loans is available on the UK master's loan web page.

 Charities and the voluntary sector